-This post is the 4th part of complete practice test to series “PTE Academic Read Aloud”.
+Here is the 4th part of complete practice test series “PTE Read Aloud Practice”.
 PTE Read Aloud is the initial question type that you will encounter in the actual PTE exam.
-You are required to read a short text aloud using correct pronunciation and intonation.
+In 35 seconds, you must read the short text given aloud using correct pronunciation and intonation.
 These read aloud practice questions is the fourth questions set for the Read Aloud question type of PTE Speaking section in the PTE exam.

 Practice to speak a “High Score” response for PTE read aloud questions.
 We will be adding more practice sets, so stay tuned!

-RELATED LINKS: PTE Academic Speaking: Read Aloud Practice Test 01
+RELATED LINKS: PTE Academic Speaking: Read Aloud Practice Questions

 PTE Academic Speaking: Read Aloud Practice Questions (With Sample Audio)